-Atrial Septal Defect (ASD) on the Electrocardiogram
+Atrial Septal Defects (ASD) on the Electrocardiogram

 Authors: Eduardo Consuegra Llapur, Ernesto C. Amalfi Aguilera.